techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ### Pod Containers

-In our Nginx pod there's only one running container `my-nginx`, however as we've mentioned before we can have multiple containers running in single Pod.
+In our nginx pod there's only one running container `my-nginx`, however as we've mentioned before we can have multiple containers running in single Pod.

 Our container exposes Port 80.
 Thanks to overlay network every container can expose the same port on the same machine, and they won't collide.